 The degrees of Associate in Science, Associate in Arts, Associate in Engineering Technology, or a Diploma, whichever is applicable, will be granted to students who satisfactorily complete the programs in which they are enrolled.

 Satisfactory completion is defined as the achievement of:

-- 1. A passing grade for all courses required by the specific program; - 2.
-A 2.0 or higher GPA for all courses required in the curriculum from which the student is graduating; - 3.
+- 1. A passing grade for all courses required by the specific program; - A 2.0 or higher GPA for all courses required in the curriculum from which the student is graduating; - 3.
 All Associate Degrees must have a General Education core.
 The General Education core consists of courses that are drawn from the sciences, the social sciences, the humanities, and other courses which prepare the student for life experiences.
 They are essential elements in the achievement of identified competencies and are not directed toward specialized study or specific occupational or professional objectives.
-See page 84 for courses that fulfill these requirements.
-Courses fall into the areas as follows: - English Composition and Literature or Communication 6 credits 3 credits Science Math 3 credits Social Science 3 credits Humanities/Fine Arts/Foreign Language 3 credits Liberal Arts electives (from categories of
+See page 83 for courses that fulfill these requirements.
+Courses fall into the areas as follows:

+■ English Composition

+and Literature or Communication 6 credits

+■ Science 3 credits

+■ Math 3 credits

+Social Science 3 credits

+■ Humanities/Fine Arts/Foreign Language 3 credits

+■ Liberal Arts electives (minimum of two courses

+selected from the five categories above) 6 credits

+Total credits required in General Education area = 24 credits